pulumi/examples/aws-ts-airflow/README.md

     ```

 1. Restore NPM modules via `yarn install`.
-1. Build the TypeScript code via `yarn run build`.
-1. Run `pulumi update` to preview and deploy changes.
+1. Run `pulumi up` to preview and deploy changes.
 After the preview is shown you will be
    prompted if you want to continue or not.

 ```